cbc-faruhn/uBackend/README.md

 ```

 Following rules apply:
-* tableName = the physical name of the table in the database
 * Multiple methods can be added simply as further properties of the object.
 * The method "default" will be tried if the actual method (post, put, get, patch, delete) hasn't been found.
 * If you use "all" as a method, all other methods for that table are ignored (works like a catch-all).